S-Lang

-The S-Lang programming library is a software library for Unix, Windows, VMS, OS/2, and Mac OS X. It provides routines for embedding an interpreter for the S-Lang scripting language, and components to facilitate the creation of text-based applications.
+The S-Lang programming library is a software library for Unix, Windows, VMS, OS/2, and macOS.
+It provides routines for embedding an interpreter for the S-Lang scripting language, and components to facilitate the creation of text-based applications.
 The latter class of functions include routines for constructing and manipulating keymaps, an interactive line-editing facility, and both low- and high-level screen/terminal management functions.
-It is distributed under the terms of the GNU General Public License.
+It is free and open-source software released under the GNU General Public License.

 Brief history

 The S-Lang programming library was started in 1992 by John E. Davis, considering that functions he wrote for a text editor might be useful in other programs.
 The earliest version of the library contained input/output routines for interacting with computer terminals and an implementation of a simple stack-based interpreter with a PostScript-like syntax that he developed for use in a scientific plotting program.
 The JED text editor was the first program to both embed the interpreter and use the terminal I/O components of the library.